oengusio/oengusio/webhook.md

       // SUBMISSION MODEL //
       // This model contains the old submission data in case of an edit event },
-    // ONLY SEND WHEN EVENT IS SUBMISSION_DELETE "deleted_by": {
+    // ONLY SEND WHEN EVENT IS *_DELETE
+    "deleted_by": {
         // USER MODEL //
+    },
+    "game": {
+        // GAME MODEL //
+    },
+    "category": {
+        // category MODEL //
     }
 }
 ```